 Rationale

-Complaints of non-articular generalized pain are common, often chronic and can be difficult to manage.
+Nonarticular generalized pain is common and often chronic, and it can be difficult to manage.

 Causal Conditions